-All crab lovers are certainly aware of the age-old debate of which is better, Dungeness crab or King crab; well, Bell Buoy of Seaside decided it was time to put an end to the debate and declare Dungeness crab the winner!
+All crab lovers are certainly aware of the age-old debate of which is better, Dungeness crab or King crab; well, Bell Buoy of Seaside decided it was time to end the debate and declare Dungeness crab the winner!
 While both are delicious, we believe Dungeness crab deserves the esteemed distinction of "best" crab.
 Let us tell you why.

 1. Dungeness Crab Tastes Better Than King Crab

-Dungeness crab has a sweet, succulent taste, and melt-in-your mouth texture.
+Dungeness crab has a sweet, succulent taste and melt-in-your-mouth texture.
 Dungeness crab legs are a true delicacy with a firmer texture than the body meat.
 In comparison, King crab has a more mild flavor, almost to the point of generic.
-In other words, you don't get the "OMG" factor when tasting King crab, whereas with Dungeness crab, sighs of delight can be heard from anyone lucky enough to eat it fresh 'outta the shell!
+In other words, you don't get the "OMG" factor when tasting King crab, whereas, with Dungeness crab, sighs of delight can be heard from anyone lucky enough to eat it fresh 'outta the shell!

 2. Dungeness Crab is More Versatile Than King Crab

 You can buy a whole Dungeness crab, take it home, and crack it yourself.
-You can't purchase whole king crab, only king crab legs are sold in stores.
-Dungeness crab is also a chef's dream as it elevates any salad, dip, or sandwich.
+You can't purchase whole king crab; only king crab legs are sold in stores.
+Dungeness crab is also a chef's dream, as it elevates any salad, dip, or sandwich.

 3. Buying Dungeness Crab Supports Local Communities

 Dungeness crab is mainly harvested in the Pacific Northwest by locally based boats from California to Washington.
 Local fishermen and women work hard to deliver the freshest crab to their communities.

 When you buy fresh Dungeness crab, you are not only getting a superior-tasting product, but you are also supporting your community's local food movement.
 (Check out the North Coast Food Trail for foodie finds, markets, and all things yummy in the local category!)